PealMazumder/App-Scheduler/README.md

 - **Modify Schedule** – Users can change the time of an already scheduled app launch.
 - **Multiple Schedules** – The app supports multiple schedules without conflicts, ensuring smooth and efficient scheduling.
 - **Schedule History** – A record is kept of each schedule.
+- **Reschedule Apps on Boot** – If the device restarts, the app will automatically restore and reschedule any pending app launches to ensure they run as planned without user intervention.

 ---